A Talk by Eva Fabbris

 March 10, 2022 – Monaco

-On March 10, 2022, the exhibition space of the Società delle Api in Monaco, Le Quai, founded by Silvia Fiorucci, will host the talk Playing Basketball in First Paper.
+On March 10, 2022, the exhibition space of the Società delle Api in Monaco, Le Quai, founded by Silvia Fiorucci, hosted the talk Playing Basketball in First Paper.
 Marcel Duchamp as an exhibition maker, held by Eva Fabbris, exhibition curator at Fondazione Prada, Milan.

 March 10, 2022